Matt Olson Player Props: Braves vs. Nationals

 Nationals Pitching Rankings

-- The Nationals' 4.66 team ERA ranks 24th across all league pitching staffs.
+- The Nationals' 4.69 team ERA ranks 25th across all MLB pitching staffs.

-- The Nationals rank 23rd in baseball in home runs allowed (83 total, 1.3 per game).
+- The Nationals rank 24th in baseball in home runs surrendered (85 total, 1.3 per game).

-- In his most recent time out on Saturday, the lefty tossed six innings against the Philadelphia Phillies, giving up three earned runs while surrendering nine hits.
+- The right-hander's most recent appearance was on Sunday against the Philadelphia Phillies, when he tossed 5 2/3 innings, surrendering four earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.